flyteorg/flyte/rfc/system/5606-json-idl.md

 - ~~It makes it easier for the frontend to support JSON IDL after these features are merged.~~
 - ~~If users only upgrade Flytekit, we can ensure they won’t face error when using dict only.
 (Since we have to upgrade both flytepropeller, flyteidl and flytekit to support JSON IDL.)~~
-- We will use the same type interface, but ensure the backward compatibility.
+- We will use the same type interface and ensure the backward compatibility.

 ### How to create a byte string?
 #### Use MsgPack to convert value to a byte string